counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 **In the same transaction as finalizing a challenge.** A minor efficiency can be added here, but has not yet been implemented, which is that if the challenge can finalized unilaterally (either in initiation or in refutation) then it is possible to instantly set the resolution.
 There is an [issue tracking this on GitHub](https://github.com/counterfactual/monorepo/issues/1311).

 ## FAQ

+> In some other frameworks, these two concepts can be implicitly grouped together in such a way that the resolution might be _a part of the state itself_.
+From a conceptual point of view, we think it is important to separate these two concepts.
+However, from an engineering point of view it can be more efficient to group the two together in a single state object.
+To be specific, if the resolution of an off-chain application is a agnostic to blockchain state (i.e., `pure`) operation on the state of the application, then it is safe to group the two together.
+However, if the resolution has a dependancy on an external contract or the block number (i.e., a `view` function) then the resolution _must_ be separately resolved.

 ### On-chain Progressions of Off-chain State
 It is possible that an application may have a challenge initiated on-chain and then have some state updated correctly off-chain.
 This would likely only occur in the case of a software error, but nonetheless it is possible.
 In the case of a state machine progression then there is a uniquely non-fault-attributable scenario that can occur: